Your Guide to Nocturne 2025

-Nocturne Art at Night returns October 16 - 19, with this year's theme 'Ground,' by Marite Kuus.
+Nocturne Art-at-Night returns October 16 - 19, with this year's theme 'Ground,' curated by Marite Kuus.

-There are over 50 projects to explore in Downtown Halifax, including the Indigenous City Noc-Tour happening Saturday night.
+On the main night (Saturday, October 18) you can explore over 50 projects in Downtown Halifax, including the Indigenous City Noc-Tour.

 Below we have singled out the Nocturne projects specifically happening in Downtown Halifax, and listed them by date

-Or you can make your own curated 'List' on Nocturne's website: https://nocturnehalifax.ca/projects/#_
+You can also make your own curated 'List' on Nocturne's website: https://nocturnehalifax.ca/projects/#_

 Image